Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Blueprint: Content Syndication Stage – Summary
+WordPress Traffic System: Automated Content Distribution Stage – Summary

-Once your WordPress site and plugins have been expertly configured and set up, all you then have to do to start attracting traffic is publish great content consistently.
+Once your website or blog and plugins have been set up and configured, all you have to do then is publish content regularly to automatically start attracting traffic organically.

-Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
+Once you have expertly configured your WordPress site, the next step is to optimize the process.
 This step is explained in the next section of the series.